Emergency dental treatment

 The office opening hours for Primary Care Services are 9am to 1pm and 2pm to 4pm.

 If you are currently without a placement with a dental practice please contact the Community Dental Service (details below).

 Emergency dental treatment is provided under the National Health Service by all dentists.
 If you have a problem you should ring your dentist in the first instance.
 As with all NHS dental services a charge is normally payable except for groups who may be exempt.
 A dental practice may ask a patient to pay before treatment.
 Patients can check how much this will cost before they see the dentist.

 Patients who have No Dentist

-If you currently have no dentist then emergency dental treatment only can be sought from the Salaried Dental Service.
+If you currently have no dentist then emergency dental treatment only can be sought from the Community Dental Service.
 They can provide one appointment to help relieve pain or treat other urgent dental conditions.

 Patient groups exempt from NHS dental charges:

 - You are aged under 19 and in full-time education

 - You are pregnant or have had a baby in the last 12 months

 - You, or your dependent, receive Income Support